Home

 I recommend developing an employee training plan and budget that is directly related to your needs.

 Note: Training needs to be a formal part of an employee's performance evaluation and goal setting.
 This is even more important if an employee warning form has been issued as part of a corrective action process.
-Tie the employee training plan to the employee warning form and to performance evaluations.
+Tie the employee training plan to the employee warning form and to performance evaluations with measurable actions and outcomes.

-Build your plan and budget from this assessment and include it in your annual business financial plan and your small business plan; well trained employees will help you achieve your business growth and plans.
+Build your training plan and budget from this assessment and include it in your annual business financial plan, human resources workforce plan, and your small business plan: well trained employees will help you achieve your business growth goals and objectives.

-Note: Count internal on-the-job training hours too and include them in your training budget.
+Note: Make sure to count internal on-the-job training hours too and include them in your training budget.

-Invest in developing your employees, the return on your investment will be significant: exceptional employees!
+Invest in developing your employees, the return on your investment is significant: exceptional employees who support your business!

 More-For-Small-Business Newsletter: